esphome/esphome-docs/components/sprinkler.rst

     - The ``next_valve``, ``previous_valve`` and ``start_single_valve`` actions ignore whether a valve
       is enabled via its enable switch.
-    - If the multiplier value or a valve's ``run_duration`` is changed while a valve is active, the active valve's run duration will remain unaffected until the next time it is started.
+    - If a valve is active when its ``run_duration`` or the multiplier value is changed, the active valve's run duration will remain unaffected until the next time it is started.

 Controller Examples
 -------------------